-Standard Option Benefits You pay Page Medical services provided by physicians: Physician visits \$25 per office visit, except nothing for primary care office visits for children thru age 17 25 Lab and X-ray \$10 per day (basic) and 30% (specialty) 25 Services provided by a hospital: • Inpatient \$300 per admission, except nothing for maternity care 46 Outpatient 20% of our allowance 47 Emergency benefits: • In-area \$200 per visit 50 • Out-of-area \$200 per visit 51 Mental health and substance use disorder treatment: Regular cost-sharing 53 Prescription drugs: \$5 per generic maintenance; or \$15 for all other generic; or \$50 per preferred or non-preferred brand- name; or \$200 per specialty drug prescription 57 Dental care: Various copayments based on procedure rendered 61 Vision care: \$25 per office visit 33 Special features: Flexible benefits option; Options for care; Centers of Excellence; Services for the deaf, hard of hearing or speech impaired; Services from other Kaiser Permanente Plans; Dependent children coverage outside the service area; Travel benefit; Rewards.
+Standard Option Benefits You pay Page Medical services provided by physicians: Physician visits \$25 per office visit, except nothing for primary care office visits for children thru age 17 25 Lab and X-ray \$10 per day (basic) and 30% (specialty) 25 Services provided by a hospital: Inpatient \$300 per admission, except nothing for maternity care 45 Outpatient 20% of our allowance 46 Emergency benefits: • In-area \$200 per visit 50 • Out-of-area \$200 per visit 51 Mental health and substance use disorder treatment: Regular cost-sharing 53 Prescription drugs (up to a 30-day supply): \$5 per generic maintenance; or \$15 for all other generic; or \$50 per preferred or non-preferred brand- name; or \$200 per specialty drug prescription Up to a 90-day supply of maintenance drugs for 2 copays through our mail order program 57 Dental care: Various copayments based on procedure rendered 61 Vision care: \$25 per office visit 33 Special features: Flexible benefits option; Centers of Excellence; Services for the deaf, hard of hearing or speech impaired; Services from other Kaiser Permanente Plans; Dependent children coverage outside the service area; Travel benefit; Rewards.
 63 Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$3,000/Self Only, \$6,000/Self Plus One or \$9,000/Self and Family enrollment per year.
 Some costs do not count toward this protection.
 20

-2020 Rate Information for Kaiser Foundation Health Plan, Inc. - Hawaii Region
+2021 Rate Information for Kaiser Permanente - Hawaii